-Figure 9: Ratio of the size of the Krylov sector corresponding to trivial labels (both horizontal and vertical), $D{\emptyset}$ , to the total dimension of the constrained Hilbert space, $D{tot}$ .
+Figure 9: Ratio of the size of the Krylov sector corresponding to trivial labels (both horizontal and vertical), D{\emptyset} , to the total dimension of the constrained Hilbert space, D{tot} .
 For the smallest system sizes, we plot the exact value of the ratio obtained by exact numerical enumeration.
 For larger systems, we sample at infinite temperature from constraint-satisfying states using the loop Monte Carlo algorithm described in the text.
 All systems have periodic boundary conditions, even linear system size, and degrees of freedom on edges.

-of frozen states computed numerically for arbitrary L in Fig. 8, which suggests that (50) describes the leading asymptotic growth for all even L. Note that an exact count of all frozen states would require us to enumerate configurations that wrap the torus in the other direction [not all of which are distinct from the states already counted in Eq.
-(49)]; the asymptotic growth, however, will remain unchanged.
+For m=2, there is just a single frozen pattern composed of alternating colors of loops.
+Since this pattern necessarily has periodicity j=2, there is no exponential enhancement of large, nonrepeating patterns.
+Hence, in this case, one must sum over all binomial coefficients, giving $\sum{n=0}^{L_k} {L_k \choose n} = 2^{L_k}$.
+The asymptotic scaling in Eq.
+(B.18) is compared with the exact number of frozen states computed numerically for arbitrary L in Fig. 8, which suggests that (B.18) describes the leading asymptotic growth for all even L. Note that an exact count of all frozen states would require us to enumerate configurations that wrap the torus in the other direction [not all of which are distinct from the states already counted in Eq.
+(B.17)]; the asymptotic growth, however, will remain unchanged.